 Once you are in the live USB, choose to install Ubuntu.
 You’ll get the usual option for choosing your language and keyboard layout.
 You’ll also get the option to download updates etc.

-The important steps comes now.
+The important steps come now.
 You should see an “Installation Type” screen.
 What you see on your screen here depends heavily on how Ubuntu sees the disk partitioning and installed operating systems on your system.

 In my case, it finds that I have Ubuntu 18.04.2 and Windows installed on my system and it gives me a few options.